IgniteUI/igniteui-docfx/en/components/combo.md

 <div class="divider--half"></div>

 ### Grouping
-Defining a combo's groupKey option will group the items, according to that key.
+Defining a combo's groupKey option will group the items, according to the provided key.

 ```html
 <igx-combo [groupKey]="'primaryKey'"></igx-combo>